Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ![Home Page](assets/img/homepage.PNG)

-#### Game Page
+### Game Page

-- Below you will find a direct link to the page, which contains the follow features:
+- The game page is what the user will see once they navigate from the home page, the page contains the follow features:
-  - Include the title of the game
+  - Includes the title of the game
   - There is a toggle game music button which plays the game tune
-  - Included is a stopwatch
+  - Includes is a stopwatch
   - Contains a selector drop down allowing user to choose word length
   - Contains a counter for the number of lives left
   - Contains a icon which shows the games rules